tanannii/GA_Project3/README.md

     - Support Vector Machines (SVM)

 ### Conclusions/recommendations
-From the models, SVM has best score of 0.9.
+From the models, Logistic Regression has the highest score of 0.9972.
-The best parameters are C = 5.0 and Kernel = 'rbf'.
-Hence, SVM is the best model to use for classify the posts into identifying whether they are for Python or R.
+Although such high score may signal overfitting, we would go ahead and use Logistic Regression for the ease of explaination and efficiency.

-With this model, it can help to better identify if the resolution that was searched was for Python or R. This could make learning more efficient and useful.
+With this model, it can help to better identify if the resolution that was searched was for Python or SQL.
+This could make learning more efficient and useful.
+Specifically, we have also identified top 'words' that signals stronger.
+The top 5 words that signals that a resolution is 'Python' are: https	7.919949 as the number of times 'https' appears in a 'selftext', it is about 7.92 times as likely for this resolution to be for 'Python' x200b	5.233946 github	4.656340 api	3.966020 thread	3.618439

 Moving forward, the below actions are recommended for better classification of the posts:
 - Collection of more data